dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 \infrule{isCompatible(T_1, [Y \mapsto X]T_2)}{isCompatible(forall\ X\ .\ T_1, forall\ Y\ .\ T_2)}

-Note that we need to substitute the type variable $Y$ with the type variable
-$X$, because otherwise, the check for alpha-equivalence would not succeed when comparing free type variables $X$ and $Y$ in the underlying types $T_1$ and
+Note that we need to make sure that the type variables $X$ and $Y$ are considered equivalent further down when checking the types $T_1$ and $T_2$ for compatibility.
+We achieve this by using the capture-avoiding substitution.
-$T_2$.
-We assume that the substitution here is *capture-avoiding* \cite{TAPL}.
-Unfortunately, the current MIL implementation is naive in this respect and cannot correctly handle all the cases of substitution.

 For all the other cases type compatibility is subtyping: